 Back pain is a common issue; however, you can manage it effectively with the right medications, lifestyle changes, and preventive measures.

-For acute back pain, OTC drugs are best but in case of chronic back pain, diclofenac is the best choice.
+For acute back pain, OTC drugs are best, but in the case of chronic back pain, diclofenac is the best choice.
 Moreover, you must take diclofenac under your doctor’s supervision as its prolonged or irregular use can cause serious effects.

 Frequently Asked Questions about Diclofenac Tablets